 Importance of a good credit score

-Having a good credit score is important as it determines a person’s loan eligibility.
+Having a good credit score is important as it determines a person’s loan eligibility, especially for credit such as house and lot financing.
 If a person has a good credit score, lenders are confident that they will be able to repay a loan according to the terms of the agreement.

 In the Philippines, only 25% of the people are financially literate.
 This means that many Filipinos are conscious of their credit history.

 This needs to change.
 Filipinos should start being aware or conscious of their credit behavior as it will ultimately affect their ability to make future investments.
 Every time they set major financial goals, like buying a new car or travelling abroad, their credit scores are going to form part of their entire financial history.

 Establishing and maintaining a good credit score lets a consumer enjoy the following benefits:

 - Low interest rates on loans and credit cards